RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 This concludes this set of tutorials that introduce Rocket Enterprise Developer.

 > **Note**: You should re-enable Enterprise Server security if you have not already done so.
-See *To recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.
+See *Recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.

 [Back to Top](#overview)